 “Been hiking around Cemetery Trail looking for mushrooms?” she asked anxiously.

-Time to replenish body and mind, the CO thought as he pulled up to the stop sign.
+Time to replenish body and mind, Scott thought as he pulled up to the stop sign.
 Looking right he saw the lights turning on in the convenience store.
+The sign read:

 Looking through the window he saw her.
-Behind the counter was a petite young woman with blonde hair.
+Behind the counter was a petite young woman with dull blonde hair.
 She had acne, she was short, about 5’2”, and she wore a black ball cap.
-The woman was packing a 9mm on her right hip, locked and holstered.
+The woman was packing a blacked out pistol on her right hip, locked and holstered.

-Upon first glance, although slightly unattractive and moderately homely, she became a woman of interest when she radiated a “hands off, I can take care of myself” attitude by moving around sporting her weapon at her side.
-It drew attention away from her face and to her body.
+Upon first glance, although slightly unattractive and moderately homely, she became a woman of interest when she radiated a ‘hands off, I can take care of myself’ attitude by moving around sporting her weapon at her side.
+It drew his attention away from her face and down to her body.
 All he wanted to know was, could she?

-“Sodas and snacks?” he asked, pointing to the left.
+“Sodas and snacks?” he questioned, pointing to the left.

-“All along the back wall, actually.” she smiled.
+“All along the back wall, actually.” she replied to the CO.

-Smiling still, the CO nodded and walked straight ahead.
-Grabbing an energy drink, he quickly turned on his heel to watch the woman.
+Smiling still, he nodded and walked straight ahead.
+Grabbing an energy drink from a nearby shelf, he quickly turned on his heel to watch her.
 He had to make sure no one else had come in, and that she had not noticed the fact that he had turned her sign over and locked her door.
 Seeing that she was still wiping down her counter and organizing what was there, he quickly made his way back to her.